Quantum-like product states constructed from classical networks: Abstract

 \section{Abstract}

-The power of quantum states arises in part from superpositions of product states.
-Can complex classical systems be designed to exhibit such superpositions of tensor products of basis states, thereby mimicking quantum states?
+Can complex classical systems be designed to exhibit superpositions of tensor products of basis states, thereby mimicking quantum states?
 We exhibit a one-to-one map between the product basis of quantum states comprising an arbitrary number of qubits and the eigenstates of a construction comprising classical oscillator networks.
 Specifically, we prove the existence of this map based on Cartesian products of graphs, where the graphs depict the layout of oscillator networks.
+We show how quantum-like gates can act on the classical networks to allow quantum-like operations in the state space.

 Quantum states encode information differently from classical states, allowing certain processes to be carried out more effectively, that is, using less resources, than is possible by using classical states---a fact known as the \textit{quantum advantage}.
 Underpinning the power of quantum states is their construction as superpositions of tensor products of the basis states\cite{Peres, Werner1989, Peres1996, Horodecki2009, NielsenChuang, Stormer2008}.
 However, it is a challenge to produce robust quantum states, especially incorporating many qubits, so as to leverage the quantum advantage.
 It is, moreover, difficult to imagine how a quantum advantage might be exploited in complex systems like large chemical or biological systems.

-The question we address in the present work is: Can complex classical systems be designed to exhibit superpositions of tensor products of basis states that mimic corresponding quantum states\cite{Khrennikov1, Khrennikov2018SciRep}?
+The question motivating the present work is: Can complex classical systems be designed to exhibit superpositions of tensor products of basis states that mimic corresponding quantum states\cite{Khrennikov1, Khrennikov2018SciRep, Spreeuw1998}?
+The essence of the paper is proof of Proposition 1.
+The resulting insight enables a graph construction---which could be abstract or could be concretely associated to a classical network---to be mapped to a state space that mimics the state space enjoyed by quantum systems.
+The demonstration of this map is fascinating, and it might give insight into the interplay between classical and quantum systems.
+The result opens up a way to take maps on the state space (e.g. quantum gates) and map them back to maps on the graph, which represents a physical, classical system.